 The manipulative ones will be evasive or waffle about ‘therapeutic dynamics’ or say they cannot answer your questions without first having an in-depth interview with you.

-These suggestions apply to all forms of therapy.
-That said, it is relatively easy for an experienced NLP therapist to estimate how long it will take to resolve a simple issue such as, for example, a a single issue phobia.
-More complex issues can take much longer so it is not easy for a therapist to be precise in how they might deal with a more complex issue such as an anxiety, self confidence, or panic attack difficulty.
+These suggestions apply to all therapeutic approaches.
+That said, it is often possible for an experienced NLP therapist to estimate how long it will take to resolve a simple issue such as, for example, a a single issue phobia.
+More complex issues will take longer and it is difficult for a therapist to estimate the time required for issues such as an anxiety, self confidence, or panic attack difficulty.

 Nevertheless, even in such cases, you will be wise to manage the process through continually discussing your own assessment of your progress with your therapist or coach and, especially, to discuss the amount of time and money you are investing.